HYDRAQUIP TO EXHIBIT THEIR UNIQUE DATACOOL HOSE RANGE AT DATA CENTRE WORLD IN LONDON

 The solution was delivered in the form of the Hydraquip DataCool range of finished hose assemblies which are manufactured from silicone rubber which is reinforced to enable them to work easily at system pressures.
 Supplied in red and blue covers for ease of identification, each assembly is offered with a choice of end terminations hydraulically swaged on with stainless steel ferrules allowing for a secure and leak free connection.
 Prior to despatch every assembly is visually inspected and pressure tested then individually marked with a unique reference allowing for full life traceability.

 Geoff Kelley, Commercial Director at Hydraquip explained, “Customers have traditionally used various black rubber hoses for DCs and numerous types of connections providing a swivel joint with varying levels of success.”
 He added, “Proof of client confidence in our product claims was a recent project in a data centre in the US where an issue with swivel joints was causing leak and confidence issues for the client.
-This contract saw in excess of 200 hoses being replaced with DataCool assemblies, with a similar amount set to be ordered during 2019 concluding when all the original hose and swivel units are replaced.”
+This contract saw in excess of 200 hoses being replaced with DataCool assemblies, concluding when all the original hose and swivel units are replaced.”

 In addition to meeting the specific flexing requirements, DataCool hose brings additional benefits and peace of mind with regards to fire related issues.
 In the unfortunate event of a fire these silicone assemblies have a high ignition point of 450°C and do not give off toxic gasses, including halogens.
 The fumes given off are also much less dense and tend to be white (silica) rather than the black fumes given off by other rubbers such as epdm.